brtgio/SumLatchUART_System/README.md

   <img src="dual%20four%20bit%20latch.svg" alt="Dual Four Bit Latch" width="900">
 </p>

 This module serves as a 4-bit dual latch system, designed to capture and retain input data on the rising edge of the clock signal (clk).
 Upon activation of the save_a_n signal, data is stored in latch A, providing a mechanism for temporary data storage.
 Similarly, when the save_b_n signal is triggered, the module saves data in latch B, facilitating independent data storage in two separate registers.
+If both save signals are activated simultaneously, no data will be saved due to the NAND design which triggers the multiplexers.

 In the event of a reset condition, indicated by the reset_n signal, both latches are cleared, causing the stored data to be reset to zero.
 It's essential to note that the use of D-type flip-flops for data storage ensures data integrity during normal operation.
 However, as with most volatile memory elements, data stored in the latches is lost upon power-off, as the memory contents are not persistent.
 #### Simulation